 Do I have to Send My Passport Away or Have an Interview?

 If you’ve been through the rigmarole of getting a visa for another country (I’m looking at you America) then you might be worried that it’ll take ages to get your Australia visa.
 Worry not, as the system is pretty much all online and can be sorted in a matter of days.

 If you want to head to your nearest Australian embassy or immigration office then that is an option (as is a postal application) but online is much easier and quicker.

 Each visa has certain requirements that need to be met before you apply and a list of documents for each visa can be found on the Department of Immigration website.
-Once you’re application is lodged the visa should be confirmed in a matter of days although the Department of Immigration ask to leave about two weeks for the application process just in case.
+Once you’re application is lodged the visa should be confirmed in a matter of days although the Department of Immigration ask you to allow up to four weeks for the application process just in case.

 After your application has been lodged, you’ll get an email decision and your visa is automatically updated to your passport electronically and you’re good to go!
-You can print your visa decision if you want, just to make sure you have a physical copy of something but you won’t get a visa stuck in your passport like other countries.
+You can print your visa decision if you want, just to make sure you have a physical copy, but you won’t get a visa stuck in your passport like other countries.

 How Long Are They?

 Well, a tourist visa gives you three months in Australia and a working holiday visa gives you (at least) a year but that depends on the visa you get.